osrf/gazebo_tutorials/gazebojs_pubsub/tutorial.md

 # Introduction

-This page explains how to create publishers and subscribers to Gazebo topics in javascript using GazeboJs.
-Publish / Subscribe is the communication pattern used between the Gazebo server and its clients.
+This page explains how to create publishers and subscribers to Gazebo-classic topics in javascript using GazeboJs.
+Publish / Subscribe is the communication pattern used between the Gazebo-classic server and its clients.

 ## Project setup